gwk/same-same/readme.md

 * Distinguishes file and hunk metadata lines with background colors.
 * Removes leading '+'/'-'/' ' characters from hunk lines, which makes copy/paste from the terminal more convenient.
 * Reformats chunk headers to look like "dir/source.ext:line_num:", which allows editors such as VSCode to click through the source location.
 * Rewrites invisible characters in the ASCII and Latin-1 Unicode blocks to display as escape codes, and highlights them using color inversion.
+Note that this includes the tab character, which is great if you use two-space code indentation like I do, but not so great for other settings.
+If someone wants to make this configurable for other tab widths, please get in touch!

 # License